MSc in Clinical Embryology

 Further details can be obtained from the MSc Course Director, Dr Kevin Coward, Nuffield Department of Obstetrics and Gynaecology, email email@example.com or phone 01865 782878.

-The Institute for Reproductive Sciences – a new centre for cutting-edge research into causes of infertility and assisted reproduction techniques such as IVF – has opened on the Oxford Business Park in Cowley.
+The Institute of Reproductive Sciences – a new centre for cutting-edge research into causes of infertility and assisted reproduction techniques such as IVF – has opened on the Oxford Business Park in Cowley.

 Read full story